 Brexit - How will leaving the EU affect EuroMillions?

 Yes, UK residents can still play EuroMillions.
-You do not have to live in a participating EU country to buy tickets; for example, Switzerland is not an EU member and has participated in EuroMillions since October 2004.
+You do not need to live in a participating EU country to buy tickets.
+For example, Switzerland is not an EU member and has played EuroMillions since October 2004.

 I’m a UK expat in a participating EuroMillions country.
 How does this affect me?

 You can still play EuroMillions if you are a UK expat in a participating country.

 If you are a UK citizen living in Belgium, France, Ireland, Luxembourg, Portugal, Spain or Switzerland, you can still buy tickets as usual, either online or from participating retailers in those countries.

 You don’t have to be a citizen of a EuroMillions country to play there, but you must claim your prize in the country in which you bought your ticket.

 Ever since the outcome of the EU referendum was revealed, jackpots have actually increased in value for UK players.
 This is due to the Pound crashing against the Euro as a consequence of the uncertainty over the country’s financial future after Brexit.